 Acquired by Shiseido in 1988, Zotos is a fully integrated, global haircare company that manufactures and markets a full range of hair care, texture service and hair color products including shampoos, conditioners, treatments and styling products for salons and salon professionals.

 Henkel is a wholly owned subsidiary of German-listed Henkel AG & Co.
 KGaA (German Stock Index: DAX) that operates globally in these three key business areas including: Adhesive Technologies, Beauty Care and Laundry & Home Care.

-The Shearman & Sterling team is led by partner Kenneth Lebrun (Tokyo-Mergers & Acquisitions), with support from associates Sue Kim (New York-Mergers & Acquisitions), Gordon Palmquist, Rena Katsuyama (both Tokyo-Mergers & Acquisitions) and Rayanna Smith (New York-Corporate Group).
+The Shearman & Sterling team include associates Sue Kim (New York-Mergers & Acquisitions), Gordon Palmquist, Rena Katsuyama (both Tokyo-Mergers & Acquisitions) and Rayanna Smith (New York-Corporate Group).